 Most authors know that you should avoid the passive voice.
 But this is only one small grammatical element.

-There are many other structures that you will need to work on and improve as you write your book.
+You will need to work on many other structures and improve as you write your book.

 Perhaps you have too many sticky sentences, too many repeated phrases, or you have quotation mark inconsistencies.

 Wouldn’t it be so much easier if you could get some quick analysis as listed below to help you as you write?